Scientist in the Terrestrial Biosphere Modelling Group

-During my PhD I develop a plant N acquisition model that allows plants to actively invest C into (i) root uptake of mineral N, (ii) mycorrhizal fungi that export N to their host plants, and (iii) symbiotic N fixers.
+During my PhD I developed a plant N acquisition model within the TBM QUINCY that allows plants to actively invest C into (i) root uptake of mineral N, (ii) mycorrhizal fungi that export N to their host plants, and (iii) symbiotic N fixers.
 Following the basic assumption that plants target maximum growth, the model calculates (potential) C costs for each strategy, and allocates available C accordingly to gain most N by investing less C.

 since 12/2015 member of the International Max Planck Research School for Global Biogeochemical Cycles

-since 10/2015 PhD Student at the Max Planck Institute for Biogeochemistry in Jena
+10/2015 - 04/2020 PhD Student at the Biogeochemical Integration Department at the Max Planck Institute for Biogeochemistry, Jena, DE

 10/2013 - 09/2015 M.Sc. in Physics of Earth and Atmosphere at University of Bonn, DE

 10/2010 - 09/2013 B.Sc. in Meteorology at University of Bonn, DE